 There’s enough emotion in the angry debates between lawyers and tension in the soundtrack.
 The differences between Annalise Keating’s (Viola Davis) whispered council and her loud declarations are dynamic enough as well.

 As the old saying goes, “If it ain’t broke, don’t fix it”.
-Amazon’s previous Fire TV Stick received five stars from us and, since the core design of this one remains similar, the 2017 version receives the same accolades.
+Amazon’s previous Fire TV Stick received five stars from us and, since the core design of this one remains similar, it receives the same accolades.

-The addition of Alexa is a nice touch, the UI is responsive, and at £40 it’s a great low-budget way to get streaming services onto your television.
+The addition of Alexa is a nice touch, the UI is responsive, and at this price it’s a great low-budget way to get streaming services onto your television.

 See all our Amazon reviews